 Study Abroad offers this option in conjunction with the Council on International Educational Exchange (CIEE).
 The Shanghai Program at East China Normal University is intended for students who wish to accelerate their acquisition of Chinese and is strongly recommended for all Chinese majors and minors.
-There are two study tracks: Business, Language, and Culture and China in a Global Context.
+There are three study tracks: Accelerated Chinese Studies; Business, Language, and Culture; and China in a Global Context.
 There is no language prerequisite, but all students must take a Chinese-language course and other courses on Chinese history, culture, and politics offered in English.
 Organized group activities complement the classroom experience.
-Detailed program information is available at the Study Abroad website or at CIEE's website.